esthermations/esthermations/README.md

 I like their code legibility.

 I'm a language person and am really big on code as a means of human communication.
-I also studied Japanese 🇯🇵 at uni (with almost straight HD's! 😊) and I've been learning Portuguese 🇵🇹 in my spare time for the last year.
+I also studied Japanese 🇯🇵 at uni and I've been learning Portuguese 🇵🇹 in my spare time for the last year.

 🧳 I'm currently looking for work!
 If you're interested, my contact details and CV are available on my [website](https://esther.okeefe.lgbt).